MicrosoftDocs/azure-docs/articles/container-apps/azure-arc-overview.md

  - Export additional Envoy metrics
  - Truncate Envoy log to first 1,024 characters when log content failed to parse
  - Handle SIGTERM gracefully in local proxy
- - Allow ability to leverage different namespaces with KEDA
+ - Allow ability to use different namespaces with KEDA
  - Validation added for scale rule name
  - Enabled revision GC by default
  - Enabled emission of metrics for sidecars